 While our Technology Services Desk located in the Forum is open for in-person visits 8 a.m. to 5 p.m.
 Monday through Friday, we are open virtually, 24/7.

 I'm experiencing problems with my personal/home-based computer system.
 Will ITS help me?

-If you are experiencing problems with your laptop, you can bring it in to the Technology Services Desk for diagnosis.
-They can provide you with information on fixing your system or refer you to an outside vendor.
+If you are experiencing problems with your laptop, contact the Technology Services Desk to discuss options for diagnosis.
+They can provide you with information on fixing your system or possibly refer you to an outside vendor.
 If your computer is covered by the manufacturer's warranty, you should contact them first to report the problem.
 You can also initiate contact through the online system noted above.

 What is Windows Storage Server Quota?